 Looking ahead, I imagine del Toro’s Pinnochio-in-Mussolini-Land might have possibilities, if stop-motion is your thing (I rather liked Fantastic Mr. Fox, which Mark Gustafson also did).
 But somehow I can’t see crowds rushing to the multiplex to see ponderous live-action Pinocchios, whether they’re from Disney, Roberto Benigni or Robert Downey, Jr.

 Here I must digress a bit about the Pinocchio most people think they know, but usually don’t: the Walt Disney version.
 As is so often the case with film scripts, it’s arguably superior to the source material, with a tighter, more straightforward narrative, and a far more sympathetic lead.
 It was eighty years ago (February 7, 1940, to be exact) that Disney’s Pinocchio premiered in New York’s Rockefeller Center.
-This should have a big splashy deal, like the sold-out run that Snow White and the Seven Dwarfs enjoyed when it opened at Radio City Music Hall in January 1938.
+This should have a big splashy deal, like the sold-out run that Snow White and the Seven Dwarfs enjoyed when it opened at Radio City Music Hall in early 1938.
 But a few things went wrong.
 Disney missed the scheduled Christmas 1939 opening at Radio City because the film prints weren’t ready in time.
 So Pinocchio opened six weeks later at the Music Hall’s little-sister movie house down the street, the Center Theatre.
 The weather was good, but it was February, never a great movie month, and children weren’t on school holiday.
 Reviews of the film were glowing, but Pinocchio never became the must-see that Snow White had been.

 All this hurt the bottom line.
 Pinocchio is still widely acclaimed as Disney’s finest animated feature, but the hard fact is that it lost half a million in its first release, out of a cost of $3.5m.
 (Snow White had cost $1.5m and grossed over four times that.)
 Later that year the studio released an even bigger dud, Fantasia.
 By year-end the studio found itself with no cash and no credit.